hvvka/xray-image-processing/README.md

 2. **Cutting out body** that is not lungs.

 	Lungs on X-rays are usually darker than the body.
-To use the whole method implemented in the previous step, it was enough to invert the image colors, fill the darkest area as before, and invert the colors again.
+To use the whole method implemented in the previous step, it was enough to **invert the image colors**, fill the darkest area as before, and invert the colors again.
 However, this approach proved to be insufficient.

 	![The first unsuccessful attempts to cut out the body](./images/wrong-body-cut-out.png)

-	Lung cutting required additional processing in the form of approximating the image with rectangles - the image was divided into squares, whose color was averaged based on the colors of the area.
+	Lung cutting required additional processing in the form of **approximating the image with rectangles** - the image was divided into squares, whose color was averaged based on the colors of the area.
 The resulting effect is similar to a pixelated or blurry image.
 Thanks to this, Flood Fill does not fill the area inside the lungs.
-After filling the body with a transparent color, the effect of zooming with rectangles is undone to have an accurate picture of the lungs.
+After filling the body with a transparent color, the effect of approximating with rectangles is undone to have an accurate picture of the lungs.

 	![Successful body removal](./images/success-body-cut-out.png)